photoprism/photoprism-docs/docs/getting-started/advanced/docker-security.md

 We also recommend making sure that the latest Docker version and security updates are automatically installed on your host operating system.

 !!! tldr ""
     Note that our examples use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible distributions.

 ## Run Services as Non-Root User